 Austin to JFK

-I'm currently researching direct flights from Austin-Bergstrom International Airport (AUS) in Texas to John F Kennedy International (JFK), a major airport in New York City.
+As I write this story, I'm researching direct flights from Austin-Bergstrom International Airport (AUS) in Texas to John F Kennedy International (JFK), a major airport in New York City.
+Entering those two airport codes gives me a wealth of data on the next screen (shown below).

-I can quickly see that JetBlue (my preferred airline), American Airlines, and Delta all offer daily non-stop flights from Austin to JFK and that the flight time is typically 3 hours and 40 minutes.
+I can quickly see that JetBlue (my preferred airline), American Airlines, and Delta all offer daily nonstop flights from Austin to JFK and that the flight time is typically 3 hours and 40 minutes.

+A map shows the flight route from Austin to JFK.
 Scrolling down on the search results page shows specific flight times for all the airlines and more information about the airline alliances, plane models, and arrival terminals.

-When I click the blue box labeled “show return schedule,” it reveals the return flight times for me to depart JFK (New York City) for Austin, TX.
+When I click the blue box labeled "show return schedule," the return flight times for me to depart JFK (New York City) for Austin, TX, are revealed.
+Clicking on any of the individual yellow boxes for a flight brings up an info box with additional details.

 Why use Direct Flights?